intallegiance/ChatBot-Using-Transformer/README.md

-This is a chatbot created during the Hackoff v3.0 for the problem statement given by Siemens
+This is a chatbot created during the Hackoff v3.0 for the problem statement given by Siemens related to answer medical related questions.

 # ChatBot-Using-Transformer